 Months of entry

-This qualification is an exciting opportunity to develop your skills as a translator, equipping you to work in the fast-growing Translation Services industry.
-You will experiment with different genres through practical, inspiring translation activities, and hone your practice through peer review.
-You will gain hands-on experience of using tools necessary to operate in this rapidly-evolving area (e.g. audio-visual translation or cloud-based translation tools).
-Your work will be underpinned by an understanding of translations theories and debates.
+This qualification is an exciting opportunity to develop your skills as a translator, equipping you to work in the fast-growing translation-services industry.
+You'll experiment with different genres through practical, inspiring translation activities, and hone your practice through peer review.
+You'll gain hands-on experience of using tools necessary to operate in this rapidly evolving area (e.g. audiovisual translation or cloud-based translation tools).
+You'll underpin your work with an understanding of translations theories and debates.
 You can study French, German, Italian, Spanish, Arabic or Chinese - in combination with English.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.